Frequently Asked Questions

 Frequently asked Questions

 1. What does “Manzanar” mean?
 “Manzanar” is the Spanish word for apple orchard.

 2. Where do I get my passport book stamped?
-Manzanar National Historic Site’s passport cancellation stamp is available in the Interpretive Center.
+Manzanar National Historic Site’s passport cancellation stamp is available in the Visitor Center.

 3. How far is Manzanar from Death Valley?
 Yosemite?
 Manzanar is located on the west side of US-395 about 117 miles from Death Valley National Park and about 106 miles from the east entrance to Yosemite National Park.

 4. Can I see Mt.
 Whitney from the site?
 You cannot see Mt.
 Whitney from Manzanar.
 You can see Mt.
 Whitney from Lone Pine, 9 miles south of Manzanar.
 The tall mountain directly west of Manzanar is Mt.
 Williamson.

 5. Can I camp at Manzanar?
 Camping is not allowed in Manzanar National Historic Site, but there are numerous camping facilities in the nearby communities.
 Picnicking is allowed at the site, except within the fenced cemetery area.
 There are several picnic tables at the west side of the parking lot.

 6. What happened to all the buildings from the camp?
 After the war, all but three of the camp’s 800 buildings were dismantled or relocated.
 Former Manzanar War Relocation Center buildings can be found throughout the Owens Valley.

 7. Do former internees come back to visit?
 Former internees come back to Manzanar frequently.
 The Manzanar Committee, a non profit educational organization, sponsors a pilgrimage to Manzanar the last Saturday of every April.
 Many former internees, and a growing number of young people, participate in this event.